MitsukiS16/PUIO_PIS/README.md

 **Name**: Clarisse CARVALHO

-**Subject**: PSI
+**Subject**: PIS

 ## Project Overview

-Minesweeper is a classic logic-based game where players reveal cells on a grid while avoiding hidden mines.
-The goal is to uncover all safe cells and correctly flag all mines.
-This project implements an interactive version using JavaFX, with additional features like power-ups, custom settings, and gameplay aids.
+Logic Minesweeper is a new twist on the classic Minesweeper game.
+Instead of showing number for adjacent mines, the board provides logical clues.
+Players must deduce bomb positions using reasoning rather than counting.

+The game starts with at least three initial rules (depending on the level), ensuring that the puzzle is solvable from the beginning.
+Each revealed cell provides a clue, which gradually eliminates possibilities until all bombs are found.

+Types of clues: row/column totals, directional hints, or conditional logic

+The interactive version will be implemented using JavaFX.

 ## Features